top of page

 Overview

-AI promises to be transformative for many domains (check out the use cases that What the Tech? participants dreamed up!), but it is also a source of anxiety.
+AI promises to be transformative across society (check out the use cases that What the Tech? high schoolers dreamed up!), but it is also a source of anxiety.
+What the Tech? participants identified multiple pressing concerns regarding AI through their own explorations and a survey of Boston-area professionals conducted by the high school interns.
+These included:

 Digital Equity and Education